mmistakes/made-mistakes-jekyll/src/_pages/terms.md

 * I do not let the compensation I receive influence the content, topics, posts, or opinions expressed on this website.
 * I respect and value my readers too much to write anything other than my own genuine and objective opinions and advice.

 Just like this website, my Disclosure Policy is a work in progress.
-As the revenue streams evolve, so will this page.

 *Last updated: {{ page.last_modified_at | date: "%B %d, %Y" }}*